amphp/thread/message_framing.md

 ##### RSV1, RSV2, RSV3:  1 bit each

-      MUST be 0 unless an extension is negotiated that defines meanings for non-zero values.
+      MUST be 0 unless an extension is used that defines meanings for non-zero values.
 If a nonzero value is received and none of the negotiated extensions defines the meaning of such a nonzero value, the receiving endpoint MUST _Fail the Connection_.